 American Heritage School and Family Education Center helps K–12 students thrive intellectually, spiritually, physically, and socially in the light of the restored gospel of Jesus Christ.

 After 50 wonderful years in Utah County, American Heritage is pleased to bring our rigorous academics, principles of liberty, and focus on the restored gospel of Jesus Christ to Salt Lake City area students and their families.

-Families with children in grades K–10 are encouraged to apply.
-Grades 11 and 12 will be added in August 2024 and August 2025.
+Families with children in grades K–11 are encouraged to apply.
+Grade 12 will be added in August 2024.